TL;DR

 If you can translate a script and generate new audio, you can ship a localized video without reshooting talent, booking studios, or begging creators for revisions.

-And if you’re running paid social, that means one thing: more creative tests per week.
+If you run paid social, that means more creative tests per week.

-The best ad teams don’t win because they’re artistic.
-They win because they run more shots on goal.
+The best ad teams don't win because they're artistic.
+They won because they ran more shots on goal.

-An AI lip sync app synchronizes mouth movements in video with an audio track.
+An AI lip-sync app synchronizes mouth movements in video and audio tracks.

 At a high level, the model:

-Filmmakers obsess over “perfect.”
-Marketers obsess over “fast enough to test.”
+Filmmakers obsess over "perfect."
+Marketers obsess over things fast enough to test.

 If you can turn one winning ad into five localized variants this afternoon, you're ahead.

-How AI lip sync helps video localisation and marketing
+How AI lip sync helps video localization and marketing with lip sync

-Video localisation used to mean one of two painful options:
+Video localization used to mean one of two painful options:

 - Re-shoot the entire thing with new talent.

-AI lip sync gives you a third option: translate the message while keeping the on-camera performance believable.
+It's just a matter of translating the message while keeping the on-camera performance believable.

 It can also be used irresponsibly (impersonation).
 Have a policy, get consent, and don't be cute with trust.